allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/transmart.md

 ### Step 3: Get Token

 Click your avatar in the top right corner to enter your personal page.
 You can find your Token in the developer section.
-Copy it and enter it into pot's settings page.
+Copy it and enter it into Saladict's settings page.

 ## Related Links